karimmik/SAT_GA/README.md

 Implementation of SAT Evolution Algorithm in Python.
 For all details see documentation/karimmik_SAT_GA.pdf

 ## Problem
 3SAT instance with weighted variables.
 Weight count if variable has True value.
-Need to find heaviest configuration of variables values to solve instance.
+Need to find heaviest configuration of variables values that solve instance.

 ## Documentation and project analysys
 See documentation folder.
 It is contain: